 I’m not suggesting that knowing when to push and when to back off is always easy.
-What I do know is that your relationship with your child matters significantly.
-Nobody’s sense of well being is high when they live in a state of detante.
+What I do know is that your relationship with your child matters more than academics.
+Nobody’s sense of well-being is high when they live in a state of detente.
 The goal is not to simply get along, but rather to actually enjoy each other’s company.
-A child that knows deep in his core that you are his ally will both trust you and work harder to achieve goals that you deem important.
+A child that knows deep in his core that you are his ally will both trust you and work harder to achieve goals that together you deem important.
 Studies show that kids who feel safe and secure perform better at academic tasks.
 Children who are emotional and upset are not learning.

 Yesterday, I was helping two of my children complete assignments at our kitchen counter.
 My older child was getting frustrated with his math worksheet.
 I explained to him where he messed up and went back to helping my daughter.
 He still did not understand.
 Having to wait for me to finish helping her was adding to his frustration.
 By the time I got back to explaining to him how to do the problem, his math abilities had regressed a couple of years.
 He was throwing out random guesses and was unable to hear anything I was saying to him.